Zero Trust: An essential security framework for remote working

 it requires you to still authenticate and validate your identity every time you access corporate resources,

 taking into account that you could be a hacker.

-How Important Is Zero-Trust?
+How Important Is Zero Trust?

-In the U.S., the government bodies also require to establish Zero Trust-based security policies
+Furthermore, in the U.S., the government bodies also require to establish Zero Trust-based security policies

 including Multi-Factor Authentication(MFA), encryption, and user monitoring, which accentuates the importance of Zero Trust at the national level.